 I'm now ready to upgrade and will be testing the 2015 VFR800 which I hear is even smoother

 Near perfect sports tourerI purchased a new 2014 VFR800 in October, it now has approximately 8000 k on the clock and I love it.
 I have never ridden a bike that does everything I have ever asked of it in such an effortless way.
 It is very user friendly.
 So far it has not put a foot wrong.
 It performs almost as good with my wife on the back as well.
 Honda really nailed it with this bike.

 2015 VFR800I'm a casual / weekend rider for the most part and never really enjoyed my CBR500, so I went out and traded up for a VFR800 and I've felt so much more at home on it.
 On the CBR500, I found myself getting a sore back after only 20-30km for whatever reason, but on the VFR I can go 120km and more with no discomfort whatsoever.

+The build quality seems really good and it's a nice touch to throw in the seat cowl while the center stand it pretty handy for lubing the chain.
+The gearbox is smooth and the breaks are fine - they stop the bike.
+I could...
+Read moredo without the automatically cancelling indicators as they definitely switch off before time, periodically.
+When it comes to pushing the bike around in the garage, I'm still getting used to the extra weight - 240kgs vs 160/170kgs of the previous Ninja 300 / CBR500 - although it gets easier with time.
+I'm not so well practiced at pulling the bike up onto the center stand either - it usually takes two or three goes to get it there.
 As far as engine sound goes - and to me, sound is part of the overall experience, the VFR is a weird one as I'm a fan of the inline fours, or triples like the Daytona 675.
 The VFR is neither of these.
 It sounds kinda like a twin at idle but then gets all loud and angry when you get to around 7k RPM.

 Weigth is relativeI am in the market to buy one but my local dealer will not match the interstate price.
 Had a test drive and YES she is good put having 3 bikes the need is lower to pay more to get one.

 No Real CompetitorThese bikes really are in a class of their own, usually when you blend two styles, you get the worse from both, but with the VFR you get the best.
 Its happy cruising, touring, commuting and hill trashing.
 Brakes are so good that the lack of abs doesn't seem to matter.
 A heavier bike but very stable, I'm neither tall nor particularly strong but manage it quite easily.
 The V4 power is addictive and the power band so wide gear changes are minimal.
 Buy one of these and you might not ever purchase another bike (ok maybe to update to the latest model)